Fri-Mon Aug 24th-27th

 Jan and Martina

 Martina and Jan will be arriving at the hostel by 2pm and exploring the delights of Weymouth in the afternoon.
-They will probably have fish and chips on the beach so please organise your own food for that night but they are happy for you to contact them.
-Phone numbers will be given to people who have booked.
+They will probably have fish and chips on the beach.
+Early arrivals can try out the Jurassic Skyline tower for unrivalled views of this breathtaking natural phenomenon.

-Ferry across the jurassic coast line to Lulworth Cove.
-10:30 ferry from Weymouth.
-Costs £10.50 one way.
-This is a daily ferry service from Brewers Quay in Weymouth to Portland.
-Enjoy a refreshing sea journey through Weymouth Bay and Portland Harbour.
-There's plenty to see on the trip including the Nothe Fort, the impressive Portland Harbour Walls, the Mulberry Docks relics of the D-day landings, plus the passing maritime traffic of yachts, local fishing boats, cargo and navy ships in this working south coast harbour.
-This walk is perhaps the most beautiful on the whole of the coast path.
-Starting at the beautiful Lulworth Cove, it passes the famous and much photographed St Oswalds Bay and Durdle Door.
+A glorious walk to take your breath away in every sense of the word!
+This 12 mile walk is perhaps the most beautiful on the whole of the coast path.
+Starting at the tranquil Lulworth Cove, it passes the famous and much photographed St Oswalds Bay and Durdle Door.
 After Durdle Door, the crowds go and there are some steep climbs up the chalk cliffs, but you're rewarded with stunning views around the coast.
-The view from the top of White Nothe is excellent, with Ringstead Bay below.
-After White Nothe cliff, the path becomes less severe with smaller gradients, passing through the village of Osmington Mills and then into the popular resort of Weymouth.
-12 miles - challenging walk along the coast of Dorset.
-Bring good lungs and legs.
-If wet, options for Sea Life Weymouth and Hardy's cottage.
+The view from our picnic stop at the top of White Nothe is excellent, with Ringstead Bay below.
+After White Nothe cliff, the path becomes less severe with smaller gradients, passing through the village of Osmington Mills and then back into Weymouth.
+We catch the bus to the start at 10am.
+Other options are geo cache treasure hunt around Weymouth and surrounding parks and gardens.
+Also can try mackerel fishing out at sea, boats offer half day expeditions from the harbour.

 Plenty of opportunity if available for 'Tiffin' at cafes, otherwise bring a packed lunch.
 If you don't like fish and chips from fabulous seaside cafes, there is a self catering kitchen in the hostel.
 If you would like to eat with the group on Saturday and Sunday, we will send you the booking details when you pay for the weekend.